On the second boundary value problem for Lagrangian mean curvature flow: Preliminary results

 \section{Preliminary results}

-In this section, the $C^{2}$ a priori bound is accomplished by proving second derivative estimates on the boundary for solution of parabolic type special lagrangian equation.
+In this section, the $C^{2}$ a priori bound is accomplished by making the second derivative estimates on the boundary for solution of parabolic type special lagrangian equation.
 This treatment is similar to the problems presented in \cite{JK}, \cite{OK} and \cite{JU}, but requires some modification to accommodate the particular situation.
-Specifically, Corollary \ref{c3.3} is needed in order to drive differential inequalities from which barriers can be used.
+Specifically, Corollary \ref{c3.3} is needed in order to drive differential inequalities from barriers which can be used.

 For the convenience, we set